AndreiVasilev/GeneticAlgorithm/README.md

     Generation++;
 }
 ```
-Fitness scores are determined by how many equivalent characters are shared between a Phrase object and the target phrase.
+Fitness scores are determined by the AssignFitness() method, which checks how many equivalent characters are shared between a Phrase object and the target phrase.
 The characters must be in the proper location to count towards fitness.
+Throughout the program's runtime, this function also calls the PrintGenes() method for all Phrase objects that have a significatly high fitness rating.
+The Phrase's genes are then printed to STDOUT.
+This is what allows us to see the evolution of the phrases.
 ```sh
 void Population::AssignFitness() {
     for(auto item = vPopulation.begin(); item != vPopulation.end(); item++) {